-So you’ve decided that you want to be the next the Jimi Hendrix and learn how to blaze on the guitar.
+So you’ve decided you want to be the next Jimi Hendrix and learn how to jam out on the guitar.
 The phrase “it’s never too late” comes to mind – who decides when too late is?!
-You’re never too old to pick up the axe and start noodling away at the strings and learn Hey Joe or Stairway to Heaven.
+You’re never too old to pick up the guitar and start noodling away at the strings learning Hey Joe or Stairway to Heaven.

 Pump up your reaction times

-As you age, your reaction time becomes a lot slower that’s why picking up the guitar well into your fifties is great because learning guitar increasing your reaction time and will combat this, as your body slows down with age.
+As you age, your reaction time becomes a lot slower, which is why picking up the guitar well into your fifties is a great idea.
+Learning guitar increases your reaction time and will combat your body slowing down with age.

 The secret to happiness?

-Studies have also shown that playing music makes you happy.
-When you are focused on practicing the guitar, the brain releases endorphins when you accomplish things.
-So mastering the solo from All Along The Watchtower will release a bunch of happy chemicals in your brain and put a smile on your dial.
+Studies have shown playing music makes you happy.
+When you are focused on practicing the guitar, the brain releases endorphins when you accomplish a tricky transition.
+So, mastering the solo from All Along The Watchtower will release a bunch of happy chemicals in your brain and put a smile on your dial.

 Learning an instrument gets that grey matter going

 Studies on the effects of learning an instrument on the brain have revealed that music strengthens your memory.
-Scans of the brain have shown that people who learn an instrument have stronger cognitive signals between the left and the right side of the brain, meaning that you will be able to process information faster and store the new found knowledge.
-In the study, musicians were hooked up to an EEG machine, which measures the processing of the different parts of the brain.
+Scans of the brain have shown people who learn an instrument have stronger cognitive signals between the left and right side of the brain, meaning you will be able to process information faster and store the new-found knowledge.
+In the study, musicians were hooked up to an EEG machine, which measures the processing of different parts of the brain.
 The musicians were then put to the test with a variety of memory related tests.
-The musicians all scored higher than a test group of non-musicians.
-The scientists aren’t exactly sure why this is the case, but results don’t lie.
+They all scored higher than a test group of non-musicians.
+The scientists aren’t exactly sure why, but results don’t lie.

-Music also increases the size of the nerve fibres connecting the two sides of the brain meaning that your brain is firing and active at an increased rate.
+Music also increases the size of the nerve fibres connecting the two sides of the brain, meaning your brain is firing and active at an increased rate.
 The increased activity in your brain will help you ward off dementia and other brain diseases.

 The executive function of the brain refers to processing information, problem-solving and the ability to process and store information.
-Learning guitar strengthens these traits of your brain and you will see results in your day to day life as well.
-A study in stroke patients found that listening to or playing music rapidly restored fine motor skills and coordination.
+Learning guitar strengthens these traits of your brain and you will see results in your day to day life.
+A study in stroke patients found that listening to, or playing music, rapidly restored fine motor skills and coordination.

 Playing for fun & socialisation

 Like I said, it’s never too late to pick up the guitar and start strumming away.
-The internet is crawling with free online tutorials so there’s no excuse to start rocking out.
+The internet is crawling with free online tutorials, so there’s no excuse to start rocking out.
 Not in a rocking chair, but on the guitar!
-The positive health benefits of playing music are only outweighed by the fun you will have doing it.
-So wield that axe and start strumming.
+The positive health benefits of playing music are only outweighed by the fun you will have doing it, so get started!